 A petition effort began in 1920 to form what became the Mahoning Valley Sanitary District and find a new source of water for Youngstown and surrounding communities.
 The district was comprised of Youngstown and Niles, along with McDonald, with other smaller communities receiving water via these three.
 Youngstown and Niles approved the district in 1927, with a $2,450,000 bond issue approved the following year to purchase land around Meander Creek and build the Mineral Ridge Dam that would create the Meander Reservoir.
 The work was completed and the reservoir filled in 1932.
 At the time, the reservoir held 7.5 billion gallons of water and could supply the city’s needs for two years.
 In 1958, a nine-mile pipeline from the Berlin Pumping Station to Meander Reservoir created additional capacity and a backup during periods of extended drought.

 Today, the reservoir district comprises 7,510 acres, of which 2,010 are water.
-The reservoir capacity is 11 billion gallons, with a 50 foot high dam that is 3550 long, with a 260 foot spillway.
+The reservoir capacity is 11 billion gallons, with a 50 foot high dam that is 3550 feet long, with a 260 foot spillway.
 Approximately 21.6 million gallons of water are delivered to Youngstown and surrounding communities.
 Youngstown and the communities it distributes water to use about 74 percent of the water, Niles 24 percent, and McDonald, 2 percent.

 Safe drinking water is critical to the life of a community, as Flint, Michigan illustrates.
 One of the most significant safeguards to the reservoir are the 4 million evergreen trees on a preserve of land surrounding the reservoir that serve as a buffer to contaminants.
 The Vickers Nature Preserve, just south of the Mahoning Valley Sanitary District land, also serves to protect the tributaries to Meander Creek.
 With rare exceptions, fishing and boating are prohibited.
 In recent years, upgrades were made to the water treatment plant.

 Still there are concerns.
 Algal blooms, like those that have occurred on Lake Erie and other Ohio lakes could render Meander water unusable.
 There have been discussions of routing water directly from Berlin Lake to the treatment plant, by-passing Meander, but this would involve rate increases, and these have to be weighed against the likelihood of a bloom or other contamination of the reservoir.
-Agricultural and lawn fertilizers are the principle causes of such blooms so area residents have a critical role to play in preventing runoffs of these chemicals that feed algal blooms.
+Agricultural and lawn fertilizers are the principal causes of such blooms so area residents have a critical role to play in preventing runoffs of these chemicals that feed algal blooms.

 The other significant threat is contamination from oil and gas wells, the closest less than a mile from the reservoir.
 All told, according to a Vindicator article, there are 182 gas and oil wells in the vicinity, eighteen miles of pipeline, as well as a 72 inch above-ground sewage line from Canfield to the Meander Creek Treatment Station.
 There are also risks from the bridges over the reservoir, and contingency plans are in place to handle hazardous material spills into the reservoir.
 MVSD publishes fracking lab results on its website, with test results in roughly three month intervals, as well as other water purity tests.